MicrosoftDocs/Advertising/advertising/bingads-13/campaign-management-service/responsivead.md

 In the [Images](#images) element include one or more [AssetLink](assetlink.md) objects.
 Each asset link contains an [ImageAsset](imageasset.md) with [SubType](imageasset.md#subtype) set to one of the string values in the table below.

 > [!NOTE]
-> The sub types in the table below for Multimedia ads version 2 and are currently in pilot.
+> The image sub types and in the table below for Audience ads version 2 and are currently in pilot.

 |Sub Type|Aspect ratio|Minimum dimensions in pixels|
 |--------|--------|--------|